 Camper Illness, Injury & Medications

 Our Camp Health Advisor will call you as soon as possible if your camper experiences an illness or injury at camp.
 Any over the counter medication administered will only be done with the consent of the parent or guardian.
-Campers who require medications must complete a Medication Authorization Form prior to camp that is signed by a physician, meet with the Camp Health Advisor, and provide medication in its original container.
+Campers who require medications must complete a Medication Authorization Form prior to camp that is signed by a physician (in MD and DC), meet with the Camp Health Advisor, and provide medication in its original container.
 Campers are also required to wash and sanitize their hands before and after lunch to help prevent allergic reactions and the spread of disease.

 TIC is committed to having a community in which every camper and staff member can learn, play, and participate in an atmosphere free from all forms of bullying and harassment.
 Any form of harassment, whether written, oral, physical, visual, or virtual, is strictly prohibited and subject to disciplinary consequences.
 Bullying or verbal abuse based on race, religion, gender, gender identification, sexual orientation, disability, or physical appearance are not tolerated at TIC.
 A camper who bullies or is inappropriately physical is sent to the office and parents are notified.
 That camper may be required to leave camp, with no refund of tuition.
 The Directors reserve the right to dismiss any participant who violates camp rules or is judged detrimental to the general welfare of programs.